 What counts as a classic car?

-Think of a classic car and you might think of dreamy old motors: an interwar 1926 Standard V, a Daimler DB18 Drophead Coupe (the type used by Winston Churchill to campaign in the 1940s), a 1950s Austin-Healey or even a 1970s Lotus Esprit.
+Think classic car and you might think of dreamy old motors: an interwar 1926 Standard V, a Daimler DB18 Drophead Coupe (the type used by Winston Churchill to campaign in the 1940s), a 1950s Austin-Healey or even a 1970s Lotus Esprit.

 Ask an insurer instead what a classic car is and, for the purposes of your insurance, it'll tell you something rather different - and bizarrely, it's not all about age...

-Insurers define a classic car according to how it's used and kept - generally speaking, it needs to be a combination of most of the following: more than 15 years old, be driven less than 5,000 miles a year, kept in mint condition and used as a second car.
+Insurers define a classic car according to how it's used and kept - generally speaking, it needs to be a combination of most of the following: more than 15 years old, driven less than 5,000 miles a year, kept in mint condition and used as a second car.

 This means it could apply to a trusty old Ford Fiesta or Peugeot 205 GTI, older Land Rover or ageing Renault 5 GT Turbo you keep in a garage for nostalgia.